An easy recipe for a keto fruit cake that tastes wonderfully nutty and rich without being cloyingly sweet.

 Instructions

-- Preheat the oven to 350 degrees F. Line a small loaf pan (8 X 4 inches) with two overlapping strips of parchment paper, allowing the strips to overhang on each end, creating handles (as shown in the video).
+- Preheat the oven to 350°F. Line a small loaf pan (8 X 4 inches) with two overlapping strips of parchment paper, allowing the strips to overhang on each end to create handles.
 Spray the parchment paper with oil.

 - In a medium bowl, whisk together the eggs, butter, vanilla, stevia, orange zest, and kosher salt.

-- Add the cranberries and walnuts, folding them in with a rubber spatula.
+- Add the cranberries and walnuts, folding them in with the spatula.

 - Pour the mixture into the prepared loaf pan.
-Smooth the top with a spatula.
+Smooth the top with the spatula.

 - Bake until a toothpick inserted in the center comes out clean, about 30 minutes.
 The cake won't get very dark.

-- Cool the cake in the pan on a cooling rack for 20 minutes, then use the parchment “handles” to lift the cake out of the pan.
-Place the cake on the cooling rack, allow it to cool for 10 more minutes, then slice it into 14 thin slices and serve.
+- Cool the cake in the pan on a cooling rack for 20 minutes, then use the parchment “handles” to lift it out of the pan.
+Place the cake directly on the cooling rack, allow it to cool for 10 more minutes, then slice it into 14 thin slices and serve.

 Notes